iv-org/documentation/Configuration.md

 `admins (default [])` List of user IDs that have access to administrator preferences

 `external_port (default nil)` Invidious should supply links to a different port (if running behind a proxy, for example).
 PubSub notifications (if enabled) will also be sent to this port

+`default_user_preferences (default`[`ConfigPreferences`](https://github.com/omarroth/invidious/blob/0.16.0/src/invidious/helpers/helpers.cr#L39)`)` Default preferences to use for new and unregistered users, see #415

+`dmca_content (default [])` For compliance with DMCA requests, disables download widget for list of video IDs

+`check_tables (default false)` Check table integrity, automatically try to add any missing columns, create columns, etc.

+`cache_annotations (default false)` Cache annotations requested from IA, will not cache empty annotations or annotations that only contain cards

+`banner (default nil)` Optional banner to be displayed along top of page for announcements, etc.